Duke University, J.D., magna cum laude, 2006; Editor-in-Chief, Duke Law Journal, 2005-06

 Adam co-chairs the firm's Class Action and Appellate practice groups, and he serves as a member of the Appellate Rules Committee of the North Carolina Bar Association.

-Represents a national bank in multiple putative class actions regarding what is alleged to be one of the largest Ponzi/pyramid schemes in U.S. history.
+Represents a national bank in multiple putative class actions (MDL centralization in Boston) regarding what is alleged to be one of the largest Ponzi/pyramid schemes in U.S. history.

 Represents a Fortune 500 retailer in a putative national class action brought by tens of thousands of individual store managers, including an interlocutory appeal in the Fourth Circuit and a petition for certiorari to the U.S. Supreme Court.